Israel Heritage

 6BCE - Likely year of birth of Jesus of Nazareth in Bethlehem.

-Because of death threat against the child, Yeshua is taken to Egypt, most likely Alexandria) where there is a large Jewish community existing.
+Because of death threat against the child, Yeshua is taken to Egypt, most likely Alexandria, where there is a large Jewish community already existing.
 This community is led by the noble Jewish philosopher Philo and his family who have direct connection with Herod and the priesthood of Jerusalem.
+Philo's writings are a substantive secondary historical source of this time period.
 Philo's brother is the wealthiest man in Egypt.

-4BCE - Herod dies a very painful death.
+5- 4BCE - Herod has another son Antipater killed.
+Herod dies a very painful death.

 4BCE - 6CE - Herod's son Archelaus, reigns over Judea.
-Hippos, Gadara and Gaza were detached from the reign of Herod's sons.
+Hippos, Gadara and Gaza.
+It is sometime before 6CE that the +-10 year old Jesus and his family return to Israel looking to settle in Judea.
+Finding Herod's son reigning they move north to the very small village of Nazareth in Galilee.
 Archelaus was declared unfit to reign in 6CE.

 9CE - Pharisee leader, Hillel the Elder dies.
 The house of Rabbi Shammai rises.